 First I was very deficient in vitamin D. I was shocked!
 I lived in Florida, the Sunshine State.
 I went to the beach on average of once a week.
 How was this possible?

 I ran other lab tests which revealed I had hypothyroidism due to Hashimoto’s thyroiditis, and rheumatoid arthritis.
-Both of these are autoimmune diseases.
+Both of these are considered an autoimmune disease.

 I also found out I had: